lisatshona/Intro-to-HTML-CSS/README.md

 2. Behavior: It is represented by the methods of an object
 3. Identity: It gives a unique name to an object and enables one object to interact with other objects.

 An interface can have methods and variables, but the methods declared in an interface are by default abstract.
-Interfaces specify what a class must do and not how
+Interfaces specify what a class must do and not how.

 The **behavior** is (running on the road) which is the **Method** Instance variables: Every object has its own unique set of instance variables.
 The state of an object is generally created by the values that are assigned to these instance variables.